Buried (Breaking Bad): Plot

-Late at night, an elderly man, collecting the money which Jesse Pinkman has thrown away, discovers him parked in a playground and absentmindedly spinning on a roundabout.
+Late at night, an elderly man, collecting the money which Jesse Pinkman has thrown away, discovers him parked in a playground and absentmindedly spinning on a merry-go-round.
 Meanwhile, after his confrontation with Hank Schrader, Walter White frantically tries calling Skyler White, but cannot get through as Hank is already on the phone with her.
 Walt rushes to the car wash, but Skyler has already left to meet Hank at a diner.
-Believing Skyler to be a victim, Hank unwittingly reveals that Walt's cancer has returned and unsuccessfully tries enlisting her help in building a case against Walt.
+Though understanding Skyler to be a victim, Hank unwittingly reveals that Walt's cancer has returned and unsuccessfully tries enlisting her help in building a case against Walt.
 Skyler, however, suspects that Hank has made it a personal mission to convict Walt and worries that Hank may not truly have her best interests at heart.
 She then panics and leaves the diner.

 Walt goes to Saul Goodman's office, angered that Skyler went to Hank before talking to him.
-When Saul asks whether Walt has considered having Hank killed, Walt admonishes him, reminding him that Hank is family.
+When Saul asks whether Walt has considered killing Hank, which he refers to as "sending him to Belize like Mike", Walt admonishes him, saying that Hank is family.
 Rushing to hide his money, Walt has Patrick Kuby and Huell Babineaux deliver it to him in seven container drums.
 He then drives to the Tohajiilee Indian Reservation and spends the day burying it.
 Meanwhile, Marie Schrader confronts Skyler about Walt's criminality.
-After learning that Skyler knew about Walt’s activities before Hank was shot, Marie slaps her, despite a tearful Skyler's attempts to apologize.
-Marie tries to leave with Walt and Skyler’s infant daughter Holly, but Hank enters the house and tells Marie to give Holly back.
+After learning that Skyler knew about Walt's activities before Hank was shot, Marie slaps her, despite a tearful Skyler's attempts to apologize.
+Marie tries to leave with Walt and Skyler's infant daughter Holly, but Hank enters the house and tells Marie to give Holly back.
 In the car, Marie tells Hank that he "has to get" Walt.